 We helped Linearity grow their website traffic to 250K per month with an inbound strategy.
 Linearity grew in popularity on the Apple App Store, attracting one million downloads and winning awards.
 Founder and CEO Vladimir Danila was named one of Forbes' 30 under 30 in European Tech.
 Their internal team also launched webinars and a Slack community to nurture new users into loyal customers.

-Linearity monetized and expanded into a design + animation software suite.
+Then Linearity monetized and expanded into a design + animation software suite.
 But we saw some cracks starting to form in their GTM:

 But we're optimistic about Linearity.
 With a truly great product and team — and generous VC backing to boot — Linearity is bound to win in its segment once it finds its new place in the Creative SaaS niche.
 Their CEO Vladimir recently posted that they took a step back and re-evaluated their approach, fixed some key problems, and are already seeing a 25% decrease in churn: